Mariners beat Rangers 3-1 as Anderson earns 1st Seattle win

 TRAINER’S ROOM

 Rangers: RHP Kohei Arihara (shoulder surgery), who made seven starts in April and early May, could be activated Sept.
-1 and start out pitching three relief innings, according to manager Chris Woodward.
+1 and start out pitching three relief innings, according to Woodward.

 UP NEXT